Jack L. Warner: Postwar era

 Warner responded grudgingly to the rising popularity of television in the late 1940s.
 Initially he tried to compete with the new medium, introducing gimmicks such as 3-D films, which soon lost their appeal among moviegoers.
 In 1954, Warner finally engaged the new medium, providing ABC with a weekly show, Warner Bros.
 Presents.
 The studio followed up with a series of Western dramas, such as Maverick, Bronco, and Colt .45.
-Accustomed to dealing with actors in a high-handed manner, within a few years Jack provoked hostility among emerging TV stars like James Garner, who filed a lawsuit against Warner Bros. over a contract dispute.
+Accustomed to dealing with actors in a high-handed manner, within a few years Jack provoked hostility among emerging TV stars such as James Garner, who filed a lawsuit against Warner Bros. over a contract dispute.
 Warner was angered by the perceived ingratitude of television actors, who evidently showed more independence than film actors, and this deepened his contempt for the new medium.
 Following his deal with ABC, Warner also made his son, Jack Jr., head of the company's new television department.

 During this period, Warner showed little foresight in his treatment of the studio's cartoon operation.
 Animated characters such as Bugs Bunny, Daffy Duck, and Porky Pig, while embraced by cartoon lovers, "were always stepchildren at Warner Bros."
 As biographer Bob Thomas wrote, "Jack Warner...considered cartoons no more than an extraneous service provided to exhibitors who wanted a full program for their customers."
 In 1953, during a rare meeting between the Warners and the studio's cartoon makers, Jack confessed that he didn't "even know where the hell the cartoon studio is", and Harry added, "The only thing I know is that we make Mickey Mouse," a reference to the flagship character of a competing company, Walt Disney Productions.
 Several years later, Jack sold all of the 400 cartoons Warner Bros. made before 1948 for $3,000 apiece.
 As Thomas noted, "They have since earned millions, but not for Warner Bros."